ying-teaching/python/1-introduction-programming/introduction.md

 # Introduction

-We explian how a program works and introduce concepts such as programming languages, compiler and interpreter.
+This note explains how a program works and introduce concepts such as programming languages, compiler and interpreter.

 ## How a Program Works